douglasjrosa/Mongo-DB-Backup-and-Restore/readme.md

 ## Configuration

-At a minimum there are only two lines in the file you will need to edit to make this script work for you.
-If you server is not on localhost or requires a username and password you will need to correct that information at the top of the file.
+In order to make this code work for you, the first thing you must to do is to make a copy of the `.env.example` file in the repository root.
+The name of this new file has to be just `.env`.
+After that, get into the file and fill all the enviroment variables with your own access data.
+The way you have to do that is described bellow with more details.

 ## Backup Defaults (in the .env file)

 	HOST
 	* Example: localhost or cluster0.0000.gcp.mongodb.net

 	PORT
 	* Example: 27017

 	BACKUP_CONNECTION_STRING
 	* Example: mongodb+srv://<username>:<password>@cluster0.0000.gcp.mongodb.net

 	BACKUP_DB_NAME
 	* Example: "users"

 ## Restore Defaults (also in the .env file)

 	RESTORE_CONNECTION_STRING
 	* This may be empty in case you are not using username and password;
 	* This may be the same as the BACKUP_CONNECTION_STRING if you want to restore the data at the original source;
 	* This may be another connection string in case you whant to send the data to another Database like a DB migration for example.

 	RESTORE_DB_NAME
 	* Format: yyyy-mm-dd
 	* In the `Backups` folder created automatically in this repository source there must exist a sub-directory named with that date.

 ## Lounching the backup

 Once it you configured correctly the `.env` file, at the root of this repository, all you need to do is louch the backup by typing that command in the shell: `./backup.sh` and after that, if your configs are right, you should see the backup running in the shell.
-*IMPORTANT*: the command must to be executed in the root folder of this repository.
+IMPORTANT: the command must to be executed in the root folder of this repository.

 ## Script Output